chhuang-one/sqxclib/doc/SqQuery.md

 	// "SELECT * FROM users"
 	sq_query_table(query, "users");

-	// Because the 3rd argument is NULL, the 2nd argument is handled as raw string. sq_query_raw(query, "WHERE city LIKE 'ber%'", NULL);
+	// "WHERE city LIKE 'ber%'" is raw string sq_query_raw(query, "WHERE city LIKE 'ber%'");

-	// Because the 3rd argument is NOT NULL, the 2nd argument is handled as printf format string. sq_query_raw(query, "LIMIT %d OFFSET %d", 20, 10);
+	// the 2nd argument is printf format string. sq_query_printf(query, "LIMIT %d OFFSET %d", 20, 10);
 ```

 use C++ language